shakerscode/trast-list-web-app/README.md

 This is my project live site link: [TrustList Web App](https://trust-list-review-website.netlify.app).

+## What I actually did in this website?
+I actually did some basic things from react and react router.
+Read the points below,

+* At first I installed all the things that i needed.
+I install react and rect router dom.
+* Simply made a navigation bar and a logo section.
+Then designed home section.
+* I used row css in this website.
+Don't use any css framework.
+* I made some review data and shown it.
+Home page have 3 reviews and others are in Review page.
+* I made some chart via Rechart.
+I installed it and used it with the data that given to my with this project.
+* Than simply i created the blog section.

 ## Available Scripts

 In the project directory, you can run: